Samuel and Nancy Alexander Wauchope of Ulster

 County, Virginia.
 He was said to have married Rebecca Jane Graham, daughter of

 Christopher Graham, in about 1740.
 These Grahams are known to have

 come from Canonbie, Dumfriesshire, Scotland (just southeast of the Wauchope

-well, and took their surname from the placename.
+came from that vicinity as well, and took their surname from this ancient placename.
 They settled at the Calf Pasture in 1754 near the border of Rockbridge